 Example: This blog from ASC English provides a guide to the TOEFL iBT test.
 An article like this is great for capturing the attention of prospective students seeking information about the TOEFL exam, who may then be subsequently looking for a specialized preparation course.

 Creating Education Marketing Content for Prospects in the Consideration Stage

 Once prospective students have done some research, they will begin to firm up their interest in pursuing a program or course.
 During this stage of their journey, they will be seeking more specific information about what your school can offer.

-Your program and landing pages will be crucial to encouraging leads at this point in the funnel to take the next step.
+Your program and landing pages will be crucial to encouraging leads at this point in the student recruitment funnel to take the next step.
 Make sure that you offer plenty of information about your courses and what they offer, and frame them in as engaging and relevant a way as possible.

 Example: The program page for WU Executive Academy’s Global Executive MBA program is a good example of one rich in valuable content, with useful links to the course’s curriculum, class profile, careers program and other information that students may be interested in knowing.